Rakshitha1004/Rakshitha1004/README.md

 I am currently pursuing my internship at **JSpiders**, where I am building strong foundations in **Java, SQL, and DevOps**.

-I am passionate about backend development and building efficient, secure, and scalable systems.
+I am passionate building efficient, secure, and scalable systems.
 I have also worked on a Machine Learning project focused on fraud detection in digital payment systems.

 - 🌱 Currently learning **Java, SQL & DevOps**
 - 💻 Interested in Backend Development & System Design